rks-031/placement-iiit-IE/docs/tutorial-extras/Quanitphi.md

 1. System design (basic workflow) of a project
 2. SQL query having an operation consisting of: joins, group by, having, limit, order by clause (2 and three table operation)
-3. Solve it any way you like question (Was given a question involving a big database containing 80-90 records and three questions using that table).
-Solved it using unordered_map.
+3. Solve it any way you like question (Was given a question involving a large database containing 80-90 records of football matches, along with three questions based on that table.
+When I asked how he expects me to solve this question, he said to solve it using any programming skills I have).
+Solved it using hash maps.
-4. LRU cache (typical leetcode problem)[ Doubly linked list]
+4. LRU cache (typical leetcode problem) [Doubly linked list]
 5. Some work environment related conversation; contribution of open source to your overall technical expertise.
 6. Security related questions based on the project.